 Moreover, it can prevent and combat arteriosclerosis, and infections and maintain good circulation of the blood.
 The Biomedical Science Department at the University of King Faisal in Saudi Arabia made a study on this topic.

 According to the study, garlic can alleviate the risk of oxidative stress and metabolic syndrome.

-Traditionally, the garlic was used in ancient cultures to boost the work capacity and lower the fatigue of the laborers.
+Traditionally, garlic was used in ancient cultures to boost the work capacity and lower the fatigue of the laborers.
 As a matter of fact, the Olympic athletes in ancient Greece took garlic for that reason.

-Due to its beneficial effects on blood pressure, you can conclude that the garlic can help you live longer.
+Due to its beneficial effects on blood pressure, you can conclude that garlic can help you live longer.
 Another crucial factor is the fact that garlic can combat infectious diseases.

 According to this garlic might have beneficial effects when it comes to the health of the bones in women.

 #6 It Can Improve Your Cholesterol Levels